Ladbergen: History

 950 - 1950, 1000 years-stone, Ladbergen.

 Bronze sculpture of a historic Afrouper (community messenger).
 Before newspapers existed until August 1965, the citizens were informed – on Sundays after church – of official announcements and other news by the Afrouper.

 Because of graves found, it is assumed that the territory of the municipality Ladbergen was already populated in the Bronze Age.
 Ladbergen got mentioned first in 950 in a certificate of the Freckenhorst monastery.

 In the year 1149, the municipality was assigned as an independent parish by the Diocese of Münster.
 In 1170 the parish was taken over by the Diocese of Osnabrück.

 In 1246 the Ladberger Marktbund (Ladbergen Marketfederation) was founded by representatives of the cities Münster, Osnabrück, Minden and Herford.
 This was a precursor of other forms of cooperation in Westphalia and the Hanseatic League.

 Around 1400, the western parts of the community were lost to the Diocese of Münster.

 As a result, the population of Ladbergen until after World War II remained religiously almost exclusively Protestant (Lutheranism).

 In the year 1650 Ladbergen gained political autonomy for the first time.
 In 1707 Ladbergen with the entire Duchy of Tecklenburg got incorporated into the Kingdom of Prussia.
 After 1816 Ladbergen belonged to the Landkreis Münster and was later assigned to the Landkreis Tecklenburg.

 In 1855 Ladbergen lost its political autonomy, and was administratively unified with the village Brochterbeck.
 This situation remained unchanged up to 1907, when Ladbergen was assigned to Tecklenburg.

 During World War II the vicinity of Ladbergen was heavily bombed.
-Allied bombers tried to destroy the Dortmund-Ems Canal aqueducts near Ladbergen, where the canal passes over the Mühlenbach to render the canal useless for extended periods.[ To defend the canal there were two heavy 105 mm Flak locations in Ladbergen, supported by smaller anti-aircraft guns.
-Batteries of 105 mm guns were usually left to defend major cities.
-This indicates the importance of the canal to the overall German war effort.
-Besides bombs and downed airplanes shrapnel fell onto Ladbergen during the air raids causing loses in property and lives.
-The air raids did not result in the destruction of the targeted aqueducts, but Tallboy bombs dropped by Avro Lancaster bombers of No. 617 Squadron RAF did breach the canal banks on 23/24 September 1944.
+It has been proven that Ladbergen was the place in the former German Reich where the highest number of bombs per square metre fell.